-The Fujifilm X100F and the Olympus PEN-F are two enthusiast cameras that were revealed to the public, respectively, in January 2017 and January 2016.
+The Fujifilm X100F and the Olympus PEN-F are two enthusiast cameras that were announced, respectively, in January 2017 and January 2016.
 The X100F is a fixed lens compact, while the PEN-F is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (X100F) and a Four Thirds sensor.
 The Fujifilm has a resolution of 24 megapixel, whereas the Olympus provides 20.2 MP.

-The side-by-side display below illustrates the physical size and weight of the Fujifilm X100F and the Olympus PEN-F. Three consecutive views from the front, the top, and the back are presented.
+The side-by-side display below illustrates the physical size and weight of the Fujifilm X100F and the Olympus PEN-F. Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X100F – represents the basis for the calculations across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X100F – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is somewhat smaller (6 percent) than the Fujifilm X100F.
 In this context, it is worth noting that neither the X100F nor the PEN-F are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X100F has a lens build in, whereas the PEN-F is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the PEN-F and their specifications in the Micro Four Thirds Lens Catalog.